 The end was not an end, she saw, but a melting with Ocean.
 Rare were the moments she could raise her spirit that high.
 Mostly she was caught in dizzy vibes, slipping quickly between sharp stones or caressing round ones, or stuck in a slum, sleepy pond, where people came to wash their bodies or to play.
 Back home at the source, she could hear stones falling down the mountain.
 The great mountain had an age too; he still had long to live and yet, he had an age.
 On her course, she was mostly chatting with the wind, asking him to take her again on his wings, as she so much liked to see her body from a distance.

 Feeling and seeing were two different things, she noticed.
 Feeling was there to show her the different taste of each moment.
 Even though she knew she was the same in nature, she felt different here and there, as she always melted some bits of the road into her being.
 Seeing would only happen when Wind was kind enough to take her up with him, so that she could see both her source and the place where she was heading at.

-Tired by this much thinking, River got down to its benches and returned to indulging the awareness of feelings: the fish, the stones, the humans, the birds, the wind, a brother river joining in.
+Tired by this much thinking, River got down to her benches and returned to indulging the awareness of feeling - the fish, the stones, the humans, the birds, the wind, a brother river joining in.
 The moon was rising, bright and warm like a banana pancake soaked in thick honey.
 River fell asleep smiling at her fantasy and her waters kept rolling, not caring much whether River was asleep or awake..